top of page

 Quantity

-• The Bücker Bü 133 “Jungmeister” was designed in 1935 as a single-seat development of the Bü 131 training biplane to train future fighter pilots in advanced aerobatics.
+• The Bücker Bü 133 “Jungmeister” was designed in 1935 as a single-seat further development of the Bü 131 training biplane to train future fighter pilots in advanced aerobatics.

-Today, only a few carefully restored examples fly at vintage aircraft events, where they are considered a classic reference for precise aerobatics.
+Today, only a few carefully restored examples still fly at vintage aircraft events, where they are considered a classic reference for precise aerobatics.

 Related Products